spectrum-finance/docs/docs/2-protocol-overview/analytics.md

 ### Yearly Fees

 This is a dynamic % value that will let someone calculate their liquidity pool gains.
 This will change according to volume of swaps in the pool.
+See below example.

+We will create a test pool scenario.
+Lets say ERG/sigUSD, below are the pool stats.

+Liquidity: $500k
+Volume 24H: $100k

+Calculate yearly fees
+Use the 24H volume to calculate the fee share of liquidity providers in the pool (based on the 0.4% trading fee structure):
+$100,000*0.4/100 = $400

+Next, use that fee share to estimate the projected yearly fees earned by the pool (based on the current 24h volume):
+$400*365 = $146,000

+### APR

+We can now use the yearly fees to calculate the LP rewards APR: That's yearly fees divided by liquidity:
+($146,000/$500,000)*100 = 29.2% LP reward APR